FarzamMohammadi/ado-express/README.md

     [EXAMPLE CONFIGURATION](#deploy-via-environment-1)

 # Getting Rollback Releases
-Finds the last deployed release in target environment and sets it as rollback. **Query** and **via_latest** features use this method for getting rollback releases.
+Finds the last deployed release in target environment and sets it as rollback. **QUERIES** and **VIA_LATEST** features use this method for getting rollback releases.

 - How does it work?
     - Iterates through release definitions found in the release target retrieval step